 The Colorado River through Cataract Canyon at 50,000 CFS is extremly big, pushy, and powerful.
 It should be attempted only at those water levels by expert big water boatman.
 The rapids come in quick succession with no recovery time making long swims in cold water a very real possibility.

 There are no put-ins directly above Cataract Canyon.
 So either Meander Canyon on the Colorado River or Stillwater Canyon on the Green River will need to be run in conjunction with this section.

-The region was first explored by Major John Wesley Powell during his 1869 journey down the Green and Colorado Rivers.
 The Colorado River cuts an impressive course through Cataract Canyon creating an exciting big water experience.
 Although faster runs can be made, four to five day trips departing from Moab make for a 100 river mile trip that provides a balance between quiet floating, impressive geology, prehistory in canyon country, cool hikes, beach camping, and fast-paced rapids.
 The trip is an all-around river adventure with spectacular scenery.

 Reaches of the Colorado River: